-Now that you have a general understanding of how to build logical models from the ground up in ER/Studio Data Architect, it is important to understand how to work with an important navigation feature of ER/Studio Data Architect, called Submodels.
+Now that you have a general understanding of how to build logical models from the ground up in ER/Studio Data Architect, it is important to understand how to work with an important navigation feature of ER/Studio Data Architect, called submodels.
 Submodels and nested submodels are designed to break down large, complicated views of a data model in order to focus on a specific area.
-An important aspect of Submodels to understand is that any changes made in the submodel, other than layout, color, display settings, notation or similar items which can be unique to the submodel, will occur automatically in the Main Model view.
-In other words, change or add an attribute to an object in a Submodel and the change is automatically propagated to its Main Model counterpart.
+An important aspect of submodels to understand is that any changes made in the submodel, other than layout, color, display settings, notation or similar items which are unique to the submodel, will occur automatically in the Main Model view.
+In other words, change or add an attribute to an object in a submodel and the change is automatically propagated to its Main Model counterpart.
 Close the current sample model, and open a more mature model.
 Use this exercise to learn more about submodeling.

 - 1. Choose File > Open. - 2.
-Select Orders.dm1 and then click Open. - 3.
-To preserve this sample model for future use, choose File > Save As and then save the Orders.dm1 file with a new name. - In this exercise, we will be modifying this model. - 4.
+Select Orders.dm1, and then click Open. - 3.
+To preserve this sample model for future use, choose File > Save As and then save the Orders.dm1 file with a new name. - In this exercise, we will modify this new model, so be sure to open the newly-named file rather than Orders.dm1 before continuing. - 4.
 Collapse the folders in the Data Model tab of the Data Model Explorer to look like the image below:

-In the Orders.DM1 sample model, there are no physical models.
+In the sample model, there are no physical models.
 This model includes several submodel folders that help to describe the logical model:

-- Main Model This is the entire collection of all logical objects in the Orders.DM1 file.
-Note the absence of the magnifying glass on the folder icon which designates it as the main model. - o Bill of Materials through Shopping Cart These are submodels, which are smaller collections of entities derived from the Main Model that help to describe specific areas of the Main Model free from other entities. - o Alternate Key through Primary Key These are nested submodels, which can go 'n' levels deep and are literally submodels of submodels.
+- Main Model This is the entire collection of all logical objects in the sample file.
+Note the absence of the magnifying glass on the folder icon which designates it as the main model. - Bill of Materials through Shopping Cart These are submodels, which are smaller collections of entities derived from the Main Model that help to describe specific areas of the Main Model free from other entities. - Alternate Key through Primary Key These are nested submodels, which can go 'n' levels deep and are literally submodels of submodels.